Top 10 Places to Visit in Italy

 Top 10 Places to visit in Italy

-Florence Duomo from Viator
+Florence Duomo from Viator | Photo: Unsplash

 Dominating the city’s skyline is the Cathedral of Santa Maria del Fiore, commonly known as the Duomo.
 This architectural marvel is renowned for its massive dome engineered by Filippo Brunelleschi, which remains the largest brick and stone dome ever constructed.
 The cathedral’s exterior showcases intricate marble panels in shades of green, pink, and white, reflecting the artistic flair of the Renaissance era.
 Adjacent to the cathedral stands Giotto’s Campanile, a bell tower offering panoramic views of Florence, rewarding those who ascend its 414 steps.

 The Uffizi Gallery stands as one of the most significant art museums globally.
 Housed in a building designed by Giorgio Vasari between 1560 and 1580, the gallery occupies the first and second floors of this grand structure.
 Its extensive collection spans from the Middle Ages to the Modern period, featuring masterpieces by artists such as Leonardo da Vinci, Michelangelo, and Botticelli.
-Visitors can immerse themselves in centuries of artistic achievement within its halls.
+Entry is €25 in 2026, and timed tickets booked online are essential — walk-up queues regularly stretch beyond two hours in spring and summer.
+The high-speed train from Rome to Florence costs €19-55 depending on how far ahead you book, and the journey takes just 1 hour 30 minutes.

 Spanning the Arno River is the Ponte Vecchio, a medieval stone bridge distinguished by the shops built along it.
 Historically, these shops housed butchers, but today they are predominantly occupied by jewellers, art dealers, and souvenir sellers.
 The bridge has endured over the centuries, surviving numerous floods and even wartime destruction, standing today as a symbol of Florence’s resilience and commercial heritage.